HTL0/HTL0/index.md

 # HOANG THE LONG's Porfolio
 ![Image](image/image.png)
 ## Objective
-Hi, my name is Long. born in 1992.
+Hi, my name is Long.
 I have been interested in programming languages since I was in high school.
 After studying abroad in Japan, I went on to university to major in information systems, and continued to pursue programming.
-Currently, I have completed 4 years of university at UMDS university, and want to work as a Developer.Using knowledge about programming
+Currently, I have completed 4 years of university at UMDS university, and want to work as a Developer.
+Using knowledge about programming

 My goal is to become a Junior Developer in first year, after 3 year, I want to become a System Engineer, and after 5 years to aim for the position of Project Manager.